whytetris/auto_move_file/README.md

-# auto_moving_file
+# auto_move_file
-a script for moving files of a certain format to other folders that are specified in the config
+#The script allows you to automate the movement of files in the system.
+In config.txt you can add as many routes as you want in the format: "from; to;.format;"

 ### Download .exe file:
 ## [auto_moving_file.zip](https://drive.google.com/file/d/1zC55x39xu0pppSloGXkSh-B8zf1aI1-9/view?usp=sharing)

+#The script is very simple and useful.
+Example: You can filter the downloads folder!